Tongue: Structure

-Upper surface of the tongue
+Upper surface

-The upper surface of the tongue is called the dorsum, and is divided by a groove into symmetrical halves by the median sulcus.
+The upper surface of the tongue, the dorsal surface, is called the dorsum, and is divided by a groove into symmetrical halves by the median sulcus.
 The foramen cecum marks the end of this division (at about 2.5 cm from the root of the tongue) and the beginning of the terminal sulcus.
 The foramen cecum is also the point of attachment of the thyroglossal duct and is formed during the descent of the thyroid diverticulum in embryonic development.

 The terminal sulcus is a shallow groove that runs forward as a shallow groove in a V shape from the foramen cecum, forwards and outwards to the margins (borders) of the tongue.
 The terminal sulcus divides the tongue into a posterior pharyngeal part and an anterior oral part.
 The pharyngeal part is supplied by the glossopharyngeal nerve and the oral part is supplied by the lingual nerve (a branch of the mandibular branch (V3) of the trigeminal nerve) for somatosensory perception and by the chorda tympani (a branch of the facial nerve) for taste perception.

 Both parts of the tongue develop from different pharyngeal arches.

-Undersurface of the tongue
+Undersurface

-On the undersurface of the tongue is a fold of mucous membrane called the frenulum that tethers the tongue at the midline to the floor of the mouth.
+On the undersurface, the ventral surface, of the tongue is a fold of mucous membrane called the frenulum that tethers the tongue at the midline to the floor of the mouth.
 On either side of the frenulum are small prominences called sublingual caruncles that the major salivary submandibular glands drain into.